 People often think of Myanmar when “frontier markets” are mentioned.
 Over the past decade, the media has exemplified the nation’s political reform and economic growth – and for good reason.
-It’s now transforming in a way which is rarely seen.
+It’s now transforming in a way rarely seen anywhere else.
+Myanmar property could benefit from this transformation the most.

-Myanmar, formally known as Burma, was one of the world’s most oppressive dictatorships up until the Saffron Revolution in 2007 and just had its first free election in recent history.
+Formally known as Burma, Myanmar was one of the world’s most oppressive dictatorships up until the Saffron Revolution in 2007 and just had its first free election in recent history.
 It was watched by international observers who widely consider the election to have been fair with no signs of corruption.

 Because of that fact alone, Myanmar has come a long way over the past 10 years.
 Transforming from a military junta to a democracy, even if a highly imperfect one, is an impressive feat to accomplish in such a short time.